guimarcio/Indoor_System_Positioning_Project/README.md

 All models were implemented in Python (Scikit-learn) using Jupyter Notebook.

 Hyperparameters were tuned using Grid Search (when applicable).
-For KNN, different values of k (1, 3, 5, 7, 9) were tested.
-Decision Tree and SVM models had their main hyperparameters optimized automatically.
-For the RBF SVM, both C and γ were tuned.

 Model evaluation was performed using 5-fold cross-validation, with an 80/20 train-validation split.
 Mean training and validation accuracy were used as primary metrics.